umap-project/umap/docs/deploy/dokku.md

 dokku letsencrypt:cron-job --add
 ```

-Note: we are using Letsencrypt here, see [doc](https://dokku.com/docs/configuration/ssl/)
+Note: we are using Letsencrypt here, see [Dokku's doc](https://dokku.com/docs/configuration/ssl/)
 for a custom certificate.

 Configure via env vars: